Manage workflows

 Please use the following method when you wish to move a Workflow that has a Personal Authentication inbuilt:

-You can then either:
+2. You can then either:

-Leave the authentication within your Personal workspace.
+• Leave the authentication within your Personal workspace or

-Move it to the destination Workspace.
+• Move it to the destination workspace

-Move the Workflow to the destination Workspace.
+3. Move the Workflow to the destination workspace

-Select your authentication.
+4. Select your authentication.
 You can either:

-Create a new authentication.
+• Create a new authentication or

-Select an existing one.
+• Select an existing one or

-Use the authentication you migrated from your Personal workspace.
+• Use the authentication you migrated from your Personal workspace

-How to MoveCopy
+How to move workflows

 Please note that if workflows are already in Production or are mission critical we strongly advise that you handle your migration with caution.